COVID-19 Wage Subsidy Scheme

 Penalties will apply to self-declaring incorrectly, not providing funds to employees or not following Revenue (or other) guidelines.

-Levels of subsidy since 4 May 2020
+Levels of subsidy from 4 May 2020 to 31 August 2020

 On 4 May 2020 Revenue informed all eligible employers of the maximum personal subsidy amount in respect of each individual employee on its payroll based on the employee’s Average Revenue Net Weekly Pay.